 Figure 2.6c: Upgrade is Complete

-To perform the upgrade using this method, go to System → Settings → Advanced → Firmware Update as shown in Figure 2.6d:
+To perform the upgrade using this method, download the latest version of the .txz file that matches the architecture of the system (32- or 64-bit).
+Then, go to System → Settings → Advanced → Firmware Update as shown in Figure 2.6d:

 Figure 2.6d: Upgrading FreeNAS® From the GUI

 Use the drop-down menu to select an existing volume to temporarily place the firmware file during the upgrade.
-Alternately, select "Memory device" to allow the system to use system RAM to create a temporary RAM disk to be used during the upgrade.
+Alternately, select "Memory device" to allow the system to create a temporary RAM disk to be used during the upgrade.

 After making your selection, click the Apply Update button to see the screen shown in Figure 2.6e.